 Today we get a tour of the DI suite of Todd Gill of Digital Post Ink.
 Todd got his start in post production in 2001 working as an assistant editor.
 With the availability of “Apple Color” Todd then gravitated to the mysterious world of color grading.
-In 2012 to present Todd is a freelance editor and colorist working primarily with lifestyle and healthcare TV commercials, documentaries, and short films.
+In 2012 to present Todd is a freelance editor and colorist working primarily with lifestyle and healthcare (try with the best Anti Anxiety supplements get them on Amazon) TV commercials, documentaries, and short films.

 Tell us about your setup.